The Fall 2016 edition of the Consumer Finance Protection Bureau’s Supervisory Highlights devoted several pages to the topic of redlining.

 The Supervisory Highlights article states that past redlining investigations have relied on multiple refined bank comparisons.
 But the article also states that examiners have taken suggestions from banks as to who are the appropriate peers in any give market.

 The opportunity to make suggestions to the regulators as to what is the appropriate peer set for each of your markets should not be missed.
 After all, who knows your business better than you do?

 Based on experience, when compiling this list of peers asking your business leader who their competitors are should not proceed by putting a blank sheet of paper in front of them and asking, “Who are your peers?”
 While it’s necessary to get their buy-in, the result of that exercise typically is not very productive.
 The end result is too many “peers”—many of which are irrelevant for your proposed refined peer list.

-As compliance officer, you should provide a beginning proposed list of peers to your business head as a starting point for compiling the peer list that the regulators will see.
+As a compliance officer, you should provide a beginning proposed list of peers to your business head as a starting point for compiling the peer list that the regulators will see.
 Your starting point for the refined peer list can be developed by combining your HMDA data and the institution data set that is part of the HMDA dataset.